winstonhenke/ArchInstallation/README.md

 # Arch System Recovery

-Currently has limited support for
+Currently works with the following

 * Simple partition layout with LUKS
   * No LVM